Shweta-073/covid-19-exploratory_data_analysis/README.md

 An exploratory data analysis project on Covid19 cases, deaths, and vaccinations from, 1st Jan, 2020 to 12th May, 2021.
-This project is purely based on SQL Server, employing its innate capabilities: User-defined Procedures, Temp Tables, CTE, and Views.
+This project is purely based on SQL, employing its innate capabilities: User-defined Procedures, Temp Tables, CTE, and Views.

 Table of Contents